Why we’re providing this service:

 Are there additional fees?

-After your report has been received, the following fees with be assessed:
+After your letter or report has been received, the following fees with be assessed:

 -Future requests for school or workplace accommodation letters or HR form completion, $75